LittleYUYU/LittleYUYU.github.io/_pages/group.md

 nav_order: 1
 ---

-Our group welcomes self-motivated students interested in research.
+My group welcomes self-motivated students interested in research.
 Please check out the <a href="../prospective_students">Prospective Students</a> page.

+My group welcomes collaborations!
+We have hosted <a href="../group_reading">multiple invited talks in the past</a>.
+If you are interested in presenting your research in my group, please don't hesitate to reach out!

 <h3>PhD Students</h3>
 <ul>